GoThereGit/EvaHan/README.md

 # Data

-The EvaHan 2025 dataset includes 200,000 characters of training data and 2,000 characters of testing data, comprising two types of corpora: historical texts and Traditional Chinese Medicine (TCM) materials.
+The EvaHan 2025 dataset includes 300,000 characters of training data and 60,000 characters of testing data, comprising two types of corpora: historical texts and Traditional Chinese Medicine (TCM) materials.

-Historical texts are carefully selected from *Zuo Zhuan* (左传), *Shi Ji* (史记), and *the Twenty-Four Histories* (二十四史), which together capture thousands of years of Chinese history, encompassing seven types of named entities: person names, geographical locations, book titles, official titles, dynasties, time expressions, etc.
+Historical texts are carefully selected from *Shi Ji* (史记) and *the Twenty-Four Histories* (二十四史), which together capture thousands of years of Chinese history, encompassing seven types of named entities: person names, geographical locations, book titles, official titles, dynasties, time expressions, etc.

-**The corpus is devoid of punctuation*.
+Traditional Chinese Medicine (TCM) materials are

 ## Data Format

-All evaluation data are txt files in Unicode (UTF-8) format.
-The raw texts consist solely of characters, and after manual annotation, the texts are presented in a processed format, as shown in Table 1.
+All data are txt files in Unicode (UTF-8) format.
+After manual annotation, the texts are presented in a processed format, as shown in Table 1.

 <p align="center">Table 1.
 Example of the Ancient Chinese</p>